MichaelTheTall/W12D3HW/polymorphism_composition_quiz.md

 2. What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.

-*In Java, every object is polymorphic, but an example would be a Car class inheriting from a Vehicle class and implementing the Drive interface:*
+*In Java, every object is technically polymorphic, but an example would be a Car class inheriting from a Vehicle class and implementing the Drive interface:*

 *public class Car extends Vehicle implements IDrive*

 3. What can we use to implement polymorphism in Java?

-*Implement more than one 'is-a' relationships on an object*
+*Implement more than one 'is-a' relationships*

 4. How many 'forms' can an object take when using polymorphism?